 - Border health protection measures are used to prevent the spread of infectious diseases and other public health risks.
 This section covers measures that can be implemented at airports and seaports to manage symptomatic or exposed travellers, or limit travel to affected areas, and describes the powers granted under New Zealand law for these purposes.
 Read more

 - This section contains guidance on border health law, policy and planning, including the requirements of the International Health Regulations, information on New Zealand legislation and the national emergency preparedness plans, and steps for public health units to develop operations plans.
 Read more

 - Border controls on air travel are important for preventing the international spread of disease.
 This section describes the powers and requirements public health officials have surrounding aircraft, the notification processes for flights coming into New Zealand, and the guidance provided by international aviation agencies.
 Read more

 - Maritime vessels are subject to border controls in order to prevent the international spread of infectious diseases and public health risks.
 This section describes entry requirements for New Zealand ports, including submitting an Advance Notice of Arrival Form and Maritime Declaration of Health, and complying with the ship sanitation certification system.
 Read more

-- The Ministry is leading an assessment of our international points of entry to ensure they have the core capacities required by the International Health Regulations 2005.
-These will allow us to respond to everyday public health risks, as well as potential public health emergencies of international concern (eg, a global pandemic).
+- The Ministry of Health is responsible for assessing New Zealand’s international points of entry (airport and sea ports that receive aircraft and vessels from overseas), to ensure they have the core capacities required by the International Health Regulations 2005.
 Read more

 - Government and international agencies with a role in border health control.
 Read more